Grade Level: 6 (5-7)

 - Access to the Internet

-Speaking of gravity, what all these athletes have in common is the way they work with and sometimes against gravity, performing their unique forms of aerial ballet: Michael Jordan making an artful, air-bound slam dunk; gold-medalist free-style skier Eric Bergoust accomplishing the "helicopter" or "backscratcher" maneuver in the 2002 Winter Olympics; Isabelle Vaudelle and other artists performing the "Aerial Contortion in Silk" in Cirque du Soleil's "Quidam"; Tony Hawk finally executing the 900 on the twelfth attempt at the 1999 X Games.
+Speaking of gravity, what all these athletes have in common is the way they work with and sometimes against gravity, performing their unique forms of aerial ballet: Michael Jordan making an artful, air-bound slam dunk; gold-medalist free-style aerial skier Hanna Huskova accomplishing the double twist triple back flip maneuver in the 2018 Winter Olympics; Isabelle Vaudelle and other artists performing the "Aerial Contortion in Silk" in Cirque du Soleil's "Quidam"; Tony Hawk finally executing the 900 on the twelfth attempt at the 1999 X Games.

 Think of an athlete or movement artist who has a special gift for working with gravity.
 This may be a famous person or someone you know who possesses the talent, drive and discipline to become world-class.
 Athletes are performers as much as movement artists are athletes.
 Your assignment is to write a brief biographical sketch of this athlete, this "performer."